In a Nutshell:

 inada-dreamwave-chair-reviews-logo-Consumer-Files

 Established in 1962 in Japan, Inada is one of the oldest massage chair companies in the world.
-Its founder and current president, Nichimu Inada, is credited with creating the first ever automatic Shiatsu massage chair.
+Its founder and current president, Nichimu Inada, is credited with creating the first-ever automatic Shiatsu massage chair.

 To this day, Inada massage chairs are designed, engineered, and most importantly, manufactured in Japan.
 This country has the most competitive massage chair market in the world with an estimated “15 percent of Japanese households owning a massage chair,” according to Inada.